 When your income goes down for any reason, or just because you want to live more economically, there are many simple ways to save money.
 Some of these are very obvious, but it’s surprising that we don’t really practice them until we have to.

-6. How many hours would you have to work to pay for that item?
-When deciding to buy something that is not a necessity, calculate your hourly income or your husband’s.
+When deciding to buy something that is not a necessity, calculate your hourly income.
 How many hours would you have to work to buy that product?
 Is it worth it?
 That is your decision.

 There are many ways we can cut costs.
 Try to make it more fun by challenging yourself to find ways to live more frugally, and still live well.
 Be creative about it.
 You will be surprised at how much waste can be prevented, and you will be happier that your budget stretches further.